witolot/consumer_complaints/README.md

 <img src="https://github.com/witolot/consumer_complaints/blob/master/images/portfolio_comp.png" width="600"/>

 While the charts for the different quintile portfolios are suggestive, their alphas in the Fama-French three factor model are unfortunately not statistically significant.
+Some ideas are provided for increasing statistical significance.

 The full write up with the code walk-through is available <a href="http://witolot.github.io">here</a>.